The Power Of Doing One New Thing

-- Schedule coffee or lunch with someone you haven’t seen in a while.
+- Schedule a virtual coffee with someone you haven’t seen in a while.

 - Ask three friends or family members who they know who can help you.

-- Interact with one of your target employers online.
+- Interact with one of your target employers or clients online.

 - Talk to one person while waiting in line at the store.